thoughtspot/thoughtspot.github.io/_release/notes.md

 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
 <h3><a name="Filteredaggregation"></a>Filtered aggregation</h3>
 <p>You can now use a set of filtered aggregation functions in the Formula Editor rather than crafting a lengthy <tt>if then else</tt> formula to achieve that today.
 Filters are useful for queries where the results should reflect a new, filtered vale.
-For example, a query that compares total review with the cost of the <tt>west</tt> region.
+For example, a query that compares total revenue with the cost of the <tt>west</tt> region.
 In this example, you filter the region column to values in the <tt>west</tt> only.</p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">